Skip to main content

 Douglas Elliman

-Douglas Elliman does not offer revenue share, profit share, or any form of passive income for agents.
-There is no retirement income path, no willable income stream, and no equity program tied to agent production.
-The only income at Douglas Elliman comes from commissions earned on closed transactions.
+Douglas Elliman does not offer revenue share, profit share, or any passive income program for agents.
+The brokerage does not provide a retirement income path, willable income stream, or equity program tied to agent production.
+Agent income at Douglas Elliman comes from commissions earned on closed transactions.

-While the company is publicly traded (NYSE: DOUG), agents are not awarded stock and have no equity participation in the publicly traded entity.
-Wealth building at Douglas Elliman is entirely dependent on active commission production.
+Douglas Elliman is publicly traded (NYSE: DOUG), but agents are not awarded stock and do not have equity participation in the publicly traded entity.
+Wealth building at Douglas Elliman is tied to active commission production rather than stock or revenue share programs.

 Training and Professional Development